miseminger/GoogleSheetsSpellbook/README.md

 This app is called ```mints-tracker``` and is part of the Google Cloud Console project ```ontology-mints-tracker```.
 It is an unverified app in Testing mode and should be available to external users, but has yet to be tested on a computer other than ```tamarisk```.

-# About the mints_review summary
+# The Mints review tab in detail

 The scripts update the "Mints review" tab of the GENEPIO_Term ID Reservations Sheet.
+The header row is untouched by the updates, but the data below will refresh each time the script is run.
+The mints always show up in the same order, but the number of times each mint is mentioned may vary depending on where matches are found and what kinds of matches they are at runtime.
 <img width="1801" height="589" alt="image" src="https://github.com/user-attachments/assets/5d37fb65-2fe5-47ae-b66e-7e40272fcb2f" />

 What's in each column?
 The following table explains.